sammertens/fujitsu_scroll/README.md

 The driver should be safe on non-T901 systems.
 Firstly, it uses DMI to verify that it's actually running on a T901.
 The only downside to this is we won't detect any similar devices on other laptops (perhaps the T900?).
+(UPDATE: the DMI check now only looks to make sure that Fujitsu is the manufacturer.
+Stricter model-specific checks can be reenabled with a #define.)
 Second, the probe routine is known to be safe - it's a sequence the PS mouse module already issues upon initialization to identify Synaptics touchpads, except it looks for different returned data.
 It is not known if there would be false positives